John Bull Gold Project

 The last significant exploration activity was carried out between 1983 to 1985 by Kennecott Exploration (Australia) and Southern Goldfields Ltd. Activity included a 220m long backhoe dug trench into weathered quartz veined bedrock across the main (northern) area of alluvial gold sluicing.
 The trench averaged 1.2 g/t Au across the interval 0 - 160m (with 5m composite assay intervals ranging up to 18.0 g/t and 7.1 g/t Au; (refer to ASX announcement 16th May 2022).

-Several features of the geology and mineralisation at the Joh Bull Project, including the presence of sheeted and stockwork quartz veins with associated sulphides support the Company’s interpretation for a possible Orogenic Gold System model for gold mineralisation at John Bull.
+Several features of the geology and mineralisation at the Joh Bull Project, including the presence of sheeted and stockwork quartz veins with associated sulphides support the Company’s interpretation for a possible Orogenic Gold System model and or an Intrusion Related Gold System supported by peak multi-element results across the sample set include 2.5% As, 2.7 ppm Ag, 1.11 ppm Bi, 30 ppm Sb, and 22 ppm W at John Bull.
 Drilling intersected varying amounts of quartz veining between 1 to 40% and has been logged over wide intervals in each of the seven holes accompanied by varying amounts of disseminated pyrite.
 A sequence of fine to medium grained, carbon rich sedimentary rocks (shale - siltstone - sandstone) with thin, <1m thick, dolerite and/or diorite dykes also intersected in holes JBRC001, JBRC002, JBRC004, JBRC005, JBRC006 & JBRC007.